Edith Pargeter: Personal

 Pargeter was born in the village of Horsehay (Shropshire, England), daughter of Edmund Valentine Pargeter (known as Ted) and his wife Edith nee Hordley.
 Her father was a clerk at the local Horsehay Company ironworks.
 She later moved with her parents to Dawley where she was educated at Dawley Church of England School and the old Coalbrookdale High School for Girls.
 She had Welsh ancestry, and many of her short stories and books (both fiction and non-fiction) are set in Wales and its borderlands, or have Welsh protagonists.

-After leaving school she worked as a temporary labour exchange clerk, then as assistant at a chemists' shop in Dawley, during which time her first novel, Hortensius, Friend of Nero, was published in 1936.
+After leaving school she worked as a temporary labour exchange clerk, then as an assistant at a chemist's shop in Dawley, during which time her first novel, Hortensius, Friend of Nero, was published in 1936.
 During World War II, she enlisted in the Women's Royal Naval Service (the "Wrens") in 1940.
 She worked in an administrative role as a teleprinter operator at Devonport, and then at the Western Approaches Headquarters at Derby House, Liverpool.
 She reached the rank of petty officer by 1 January 1944 when she was awarded the British Empire Medal (BEM) in the New Year Honours.

 In 1947 Pargeter visited Czechoslovakia in a Workers' Educational Association party and became fascinated by the Czech language and culture.
+She wrote two books about then-Czechoslovakia: "The Fair Young Phoenix" and "The Coast of Bohemia".
 She became fluent in Czech and published award-winning translations of Czech poetry and prose into English.
+She translated books by Jan Neruda, Božena Němcová, and Karel Hynek Mácha, as well as books by 20th-century writers such as Bohumil Hrabal, Ivan Klíma, Ladislav Vančura, and Nobel Prize Laureate in Literature, the poet Jaroslav Seifert.

-She was an active Labour Party supporter until, with her brother Ellis Pargeter (a local councillor in Dawley) she left the party in 1949 because they believed that it had deserted socialist principles.
+She was an active Labour Party supporter until, with her brother Ellis Pargeter (a local councillor in Dawley), she left the party in 1949 because they believed that it had deserted socialist principles.